isabelsilva97/isabelsilva97/README.md

 - 🌱 My Learning Focus:
-  - Improving my proficiency in Angular and React.
+  - Improving my proficiency in Angular.
   - Exploring advanced CSS techniques for creative and responsive designs.
-  - Learning about Progressive Web Apps (PWAs) and their implementation.

 - 🎯 Goals for the Future: